rowlandhill/jquery-dom-study/study.md

     these sections if you wish: "JavaScript can manipulate the DOM" and "Ajax and Templating".

+-   [Try jQuery](http://try.jquery.com/).
+You only need to complete level 1.

 ## jQuery !== ?

 Please name two things the DOM is not.